qbic-pipelines/rnadeseq/docs/usage.md

 ### `--vst_genes_number`

-Consider using this parameter for small dataset and low number of genes, e.g. with small rnaseq data.
+This is ignored if --use_vst is set to false.
+If using the vst transformation, consider using this parameter for small dataset and low number of genes, e.g. with small rnaseq data.
 The default `vst` function for varianceStabilizingTransformation in DESeq2 is 1000, which triggers an error with small dataset.
 The solution is to reduce the number of genes to sample for the transformation ( < 1000 ).
 More information/solution here [DESeq2 vst function error](https://www.biostars.org/p/456209/).

 ### `--skip_pathway_analysis`